mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 ## <a name="q-8-16"></a> 8.16 Can you explain about try with resources?
 ## <a name="q-8-17"></a> 8.17 How does try with resources work?
 ## <a name="q-8-18"></a> 8.18 Can you explain a few exception handling best practices?
-Only catch specific Exceptions and no `Errors` or `Throwable`, because `Errors` need to be thrown until the top to show that the application has some serious problems and shouldn't be caught so that the application stops running.
+Only catch specific Exceptions and no `Errors` or `Throwable`, because `Errors` need to be thrown until the top to show that the context has some serious problems and shouldn't be caught so that the context stops running.

 ## Miscellaneous topics
 ## <a name="q-9-1"></a> 9.1 What are the default values in an array?